Nuci's Space Rescues R.E.M. Steeple

 The History of the Steeple

-Construction of Saint Mary's Episcopal Church began around 1870 and was built by Mr. Bloomfield, the owner of the Athens Manufacturing Company for the moral and spiritual welfare of his employees.
-It was one of the first "ten houses of good worship" in Athens.
-After laying out the lines for the church Mr. Bloomfield was called away, asking the masons to build the walls straight up until his return.
+Construction of Saint Mary's Episcopal Church began around 1870 and was built by Mr. Bloomfield, the owner of the Athens Manufacturing Company, for the moral and spiritual welfare of his employees.
+It was one of the first "10 houses of good worship" in Athens.
+After laying out the lines for the church, Mr. Bloomfield was called away, asking the masons to build the walls straight up until his return.
 Upon his return he found they had built the walls 20 feet tall with nary a door or window in them.

-The first services were held on Easter Sunday April 9, 1871, presided over by a Reverend Skinner out of Augusta, and a reverend Lucas.
-St. Mary's Episcopal Church was named after Mrs. Mary Baxter who had passed away near the time of its construction.
+The first services were held on Easter Sunday, April 9, 1871, presided over by the Rev. Skinner out of Augusta, and the Rev. Lucas.
+St. Mary's Episcopal Church was named after Mrs. Mary Baxter, who passed away near the time of its construction.
 By 1910 the property was for sale along with an adjacent lot.
-For a while in the late '50s early '60s it served as the home of the Athens-Clarke County Museum showcasing many artifacts from the early years of Athens.
-In 1968 it was converted into a five-bedroom apartment by Marion Cartwright who first leased it to Law students attending UGA.
-It was then rented to Kathleen O’Brien of Atlanta, friends of the aforementioned band.
+For a while in the late '50s and early '60s it served as the home of the Athens-Clarke County Museum, showcasing many artifacts from the early years of Athens.
+In 1968 it was converted into a five-bedroom apartment by Marion Cartwright, who first leased it to law students attending UGA.
+It was then rented to Kathleen O’Brien of Atlanta, a friend of the aforementioned band.